-- 1/2 of 1 16-ounce block Velveeta cheese, cut into approximate 1-inch cubes
+- 8 ounces Velveeta cheese, cut into 1-inch cubes

-Preheat a gas or charcoal grill to 400 degrees F or medium direct heat.
+Preheat a gas or charcoal grill to 400 F or medium direct heat.2.

-For each nacho packet, rip off one 2-foot long piece of heavy-duty aluminum foil (or two 2-foot long pieces of regular aluminum foil, stacked on top of each other) and lay on a flat surface.
-Crimp the edges of the foil up slightly to make "walls" for the packet.
+For each nacho packet, create a 2-foot long piece of heavy-duty aluminum foil and lay on a flat surface.
+Crimp the edges of the foil up slightly to make "walls" for the packet.3.

-Place about 1/4 of the tortilla chips on one side of the foil, leaving about 2 inches of space around the edges so you'll be able to seal the foil packet.
+Place about 1/4 of the tortilla chips on one side of the foil, leaving about 2 inches of space around the edges so you'll be able to seal the foil packet.4.

-Top the chips with about 1/2 cup shredded cheese and 1/4 of the Velveeta cubes—be generous with the Velveeta if you like and use the other half of the block if you really want to load it on.
+Top the chips with about 1/2 cup shredded cheese and 1/4 of the Velveeta cheese cubes.5.

-Fold the foil packet over to enclose the chips and cheese and crimp the edges together to seal.
+Fold the foil packet over to enclose the chips and cheese and crimp the edges together to seal.6.

 Place the packet directly on the grill grates and close the lid.
-Cook for about 5 minutes, until the cheese is melting and the chips are starting to toast at the edges.
-(Be careful when opening the foil packets to peek for doneness, as steam may escape.)
+Cook for about 5 minutes, until the cheese melts and the chips start to toast at the edges.7.

 Top the nachos with any or all of your favorite fixings and serve immediately.